PooleLab/MD-Phylogeny/README.md

 1. PDB File Preparation: Manually clean the PDB file to ensure compatibility with the MD setup:
   - Remove non-standard residues (engineered residues, water, ions, ligands, RNA/DNA,... as it can create errors when running gmx and gmx grompp).
   - Only keep the protein of interest.
-2. Make force field available: CHARMM27 comes with GROMACS as a default option.
+2. Make the force field available: CHARMM27 has GROMACS as a default option.
 But CHARMM27 can also be used.
-To make the newer version CHARMM36m available, it needs to be downloaded from http://mackerell.umaryland.edu/charmm_ff.shtml#gromacs and once unzipped kept in the resulting force field folder of gromacs (it depends on where gromacs is installed; standard installation location: /usr/share/gromacs/top).
+To make the newer version CHARMM36m available, it needs to be downloaded from http://mackerell.umaryland.edu/charmm_ff.shtml#gromacs and, once unzipped, kept in the resulting force field folder of gromacs (it depends on where gromacs is installed; standard installation location: /usr/share/gromacs/top).
 Alternatively, an HPC can be placed in the working directory.
 It is recommended to try the simulation setup steps to see which number the force field CHARMM36m has; it has to be adjusted in the scripts used
 3. Run Simulation Setup: Use ```MD/sim_setup_slurm.py``` to configure system requirements, Slurm header, and other parameters based on the computational resources.

 ### Option 3: Using command line
 Run the following commands in the command line to set a protein up.
-Check the output of every step to make sure everything is set up correctly
+Check every step's output to ensure everything is set up correctly.
+Load the module if you work on an HPC; otherwise, skip this first command.
 ```
  module load GROMACS/2020.5-intel-2020a-cuda-11.0.2-hybrid
 ```